 If you are starting the tradition with us at the shop, we can supply a variety of signets, from 9ct to 18ct yellow Gold or Platinum, in solid metal, or source a ring set with a set stone of Deep Green Bloodstone with red flecks, Cornelian in a deep reddish orange, Lapis in royal blue with gold flecks, Sardonyx, Onyx, Agate, or even Amethyst carved in Intaglio form.

 The next step is to have a ‘die’ created for you from an image of the crest you would like if you do not already have one.
-We will discuss the parts of the coat of arms you would like to see on your ring (for example some customers prefer not to include the scrollwork with motto), then our engraver skillully creates the die by hand in a hard resin which you will be given to keep and use for future rings.
+We will discuss the parts of the coat of arms you would like to see on your ring (for example some customers prefer not to include the scrollwork with motto), our engraver skilfully creates the die by hand in a hard resin.
+You will be given this die to keep and use for future rings.

 This detailed ‘die’ is what is used to make the seal engraving in the ring.